zulip/zulip/docs/production/upload-backends.md

     this command runs on 6 parallel processes, since uploading is a latency-sensitive operation.
 You can control this parameter using the `--processes` option.
-3. Once the transer script compltes, disable `LOCAL_UPLOADS_DIR`, and restart your server (continuing the last few steps of the S3 backend setup instructions).
+3. Once the transfer script completes, disable `LOCAL_UPLOADS_DIR`, and restart your server (continuing the last few steps of the S3 backend setup instructions).